rhedges14/Deep_Feature_Interpolation/README.md

 ### "Fast_DFI_script"
 - This is the scipt that trains a full network to output a mask
 - Note that models will be saved into **models** subdirectory
+- Arguments to specify:
+    - filepath for attribute vector
-- Be prepared to specify the directory of training images.
+    - directory of training images.
 Note that the directory must contain two subdirectories for code to work.
-One of them can be empty.
+One of them should be empty.
+    - Number of epochs
+    - Whether to load weights and if so, the filepath
+    - filepath to save the final model
+    - number of epochs between each saving checkpoint
+    - Early stopping patience

     The **Image Filtering to Final Dataset** file should have set up correctly for this.

 ### "Predict_DFI_script"